moneytoo/Player/README.md

  * Volume boost
  * No ads, tracking or even the Internet permission (no storage permission either)

 To load external (non-embedded) subtitles, long press the file open action in the bottom bar.
+The first time you do that, you will be offered to select root video folder to enable automatic loading of external subtitles.

 **`WRITE_SETTINGS` ("Modify system settings") permission**: When the system file chooser is opened, it will always use current system orientation, even if the Player app sets its own.
 Granting this permission via adb (`adb shell pm grant com.brouken.player android.permission.WRITE_SETTINGS`) or App info screen will allow this app to temporarily enable Auto-rotate to at least partially mitigate [this imperfection](https://issuetracker.google.com/issues/141968218).